MaayanLab/datacrossways/README.md

 ### Deploy Datacrossways for development

 For development, the Oauth authentification might be problematic, especially when the font end is developed on a different server.
 For this reason there The developer flag has to be added in the config file.
 This will then bypass any authentification requirements and assume a generic admin user.
 To modify the behavior edit `~datacrossways/secrets/config.json` and set the field `development` to be either `true` or `false`.
-By default the development status is `false`.
+By default, the development status is `false`.

 #### Start Services

-To start the datacrossway service run the command below.
+`Before you continue make sure you log out and back in after running setup.sh.` To start the datacrossway service run the command below.
 It will ask for some additional information.
 Namely for the domain name and an email required for Let's Encrypt notifications.
 The domain should be entered in this format without protocol prefix e.g. `datacrossways.org`.
 ```
 ~/datacrossways/start.sh
 ```